Sam Hornish Jr.: 2000: PDM Racing

 Hornish began driving in the IndyCar Series in 2000 for PDM Racing in the No. 18 G-Force GF05-Oldsmobile Aurora L47 V8.
-He debuted at the season-opening race at Walt Disney World Speedway, starting in 19th place and finishing in 20th (28 laps behind).
-In the season's third race, the Vegas Indy 300 at Las Vegas Motor Speedway, Hornish started 18th and had his first career podium finish (third place, one lap behind).
-He qualified for his first Indianapolis 500 in 14th place, after his team replaced the G-Force with a Dallara IR00.
+He debuted at the season-opening race at Walt Disney World Speedway, starting in nineteenth place and finishing in twentieth (28 laps behind).
+In the season's third race, the Vegas Indy 300 at Las Vegas Motor Speedway, Hornish started eighteenth and had his first career podium finish (third place, one lap behind).
+He qualified for his first Indianapolis 500 in fourteenth place, after his team replaced the G-Force with a Dallara IR00.
 In mid-race, Hornish was involved in an accident which relegated him to 24th place.
-Starting 20th at Kentucky Speedway, he led for a series career-high 38 laps and finished ninth.
+Starting twentieth at Kentucky Speedway, he led for a series career-high 38 laps and finished ninth.
 Hornish ended his season with a 27th- (and last-) place finish at Texas Motor Speedway, finishing his rookie season with 110 points (21st in the point standings).

 2001−2003: Panther Racing

 Before the 2001 Indy Racing League season, Hornish moved to Panther Racing to drive the No. 4 Dallara IR01-Oldsmobile Aurora L47 V8.
 He began the season with consecutive victories at Phoenix and Homestead-Miami in his first two races with the team.
-At the Indianapolis 500, Hornish qualified in 13th place.
-He finished 14th, four laps behind after an early spin.
+At the Indianapolis 500, Hornish qualified in thirteenth place.
+He finished fourteenth, four laps behind after an early spin.
 He continued to drive well, clinching the championship before the final race of the season (a second-place finish at Chicagoland Speedway).
-Since the winner of each race receives 50 points, Hornish's 66-point advantage clinched the championship with one race remaining.
+Since the winner of each race received fifty points, Hornish's 66-point advantage clinched the championship with one race remaining.
 At the season-ending race at Texas he started in the pole position, leading for 115 laps in his third win of the season.
 Hornish won the championship with 503 points, 105 points ahead of second-place Buddy Lazier.
 At age 22, he was the youngest champion in series history.

 In 2002 Hornish returned to Panther Racing, with the team changing manufactures and running a Chevrolet V8.
 At the season-opening Grand Prix of Miami at Homestead-Miami, he qualified in the pole position and led for 166 of 200 laps to win his fourth career race in the series.
-Hornish then won the Yahmaha Indy 400 at California Speedway, defeating Jaques Lazier by 0.028 second.
-At the Indianapolis 500, he qualified in 7th place.
+Hornish then won the Yamaha Indy 400 at California Speedway, defeating Jaques Lazier by 0.028 second.
+At the Indianapolis 500, he qualified in seventh place.
 In the race Hornish brushed the wall on lap 78, damaging his suspension.
 He returned to the race and finished 25th place, ten laps behind.
 Hornish won the SunTrust Indy Challenge at Richmond International Raceway three races later.
 At the Delphi Indy 300 at Chicagoland he defeated Al Unser Jr. by 0.0024 second, the closest finish in series history.
 In the final race of the season at Texas, Hornish started in third place and led for 79 laps to win by 0.0096 second.
-He won his second consecutive championship, amassing five wins and 11 top-five finishes over the season.
+He won his second consecutive championship, amassing five wins and eleven top-five finishes over the season.